Individual Player National Championship Tournament Rules

 - Incoming card number.
 This is an internal number that reflects seeding and (after round 1) performance in the tournament thus far.
 Card numbers closer to 1 reflect better rankings.

-- As an exception to the previous rules, if the group match is an elimination match and there is a tie among two or more players with the same total points for the final advancement spot(s), that tie will be broken by playing three additional tossups.
+- As an exception to the previous rules, if the group game is an elimination game and there is a tie among two or more players with the same total points for the final advancement spot(s), that tie will be broken by playing three additional tossups.
 If players are still tied for total points, additional sudden-death tossups will be played.
 Players who incur interrupt penalties during sudden-death tossups are immediately eliminated.
 Players may not buzz out during these additional tossups.

 - A halftime period will be observed after half the tossups have been read.